quozd/awesome-dotnet/README.md

 * [JSON Formatter and Validator](https://elmah.io/tools/json-formatter/) - A blazing fast JSON formatter and validator that won't share JSON with a server.
 * [CSharpier](https://github.com/belav/csharpier) - An opinionated code formatter for c# that is based on the [Prettier](https://github.com/prettier/prettier) printing process.
 * [UnitsNet](https://github.com/angularsen/UnitsNet) - Makes life working with units of measurement just a little bit better.
+* [Another Redis Desktop Manager](https://github.com/qishibo/AnotherRedisDesktopManager) - A faster, better and more stable redis desktop manager [GUI client], compatible with Linux, Windows, Mac.
+What's more, it won't crash when loading massive keys.

 ## Trading